nicolabragazzi/jdkong.github.io/_projects/2020-07-22-themepark.md

 location: "Toronto, Canada"

 ---
-This is i colloboration with the [Modelling Infection and Immunity Lab](http://immune.math.yorku.ca/jmheffer/).
+This is in colloboration with the [Modelling Infection and Immunity Lab](http://immune.math.yorku.ca/jmheffer/).